- Policies & Forms

 - Admission & Transfer

 - Student Services

-The University's Office of Orientation hosts information sessions for incoming students from June through August of each year.
-Once students accept the University's offer of admission they will receive materials regarding the Orientation process.
-Sessions are held on a Monday-Tuesday or Thursday-Friday schedule.
-The purpose is to provide students with as much information and material as possible and pre-register them for classes before they arrive to start the semester at the end of August.
+The University's Office of Orientation hosts information sessions for incoming students from July through August of each year.
+Once students accept the University's offer of admission they will receive materials regarding the Summer Orientation process.
+Sessions are generally held on a Monday-Tuesday and Thursday-Friday schedule.
+The purpose of Summer Orientation is to provide students with information and advising support prior to the selection of classes (course registration) for fall semester.

 Echols Scholars have the option of attending one of several sessions occurring during July and August, and ideally, incoming Echols Scholars should attend one of these sessions.
 However, if their schedules do not permit them to attend sessions designated for Echols Scholars, they can attend one of the other Orientation Sessions.
 During Summer Orientation, Echols Scholars will attend information and advising sessions overseen by the Echols Director and Association Dean.
 Students will also meet with Faculty Advisers and student Orientation Leaders who will assist them with the process of course selection and registration.
 The Echols Council also provides Peer Mentoring services to all incoming Echols Scholars.
 Students interested in speaking with an Echols Peer Mentor should follow the following link for further information: http://www.echolscouncil.org/mentoring-program/.
 General questions regarding Summer Orientation should be directed to the orientation office at the following e-mail address: firstname.lastname@example.org.

 All incoming students will receive mailings and emails from the College of Arts & Sciences regarding orientation, academic advising, and course selection/registration.
 We encourage Echols Scholars to complete the on-line information form in a timely manner so we can better anticipate your advising needs.